RapidScada/scada-community/Apps/GrafanaDataProvider/README.md

   -  **Description of work with GrafanaDataProvider**

-  1. Configure access to the server SCADA file Web.config
+  1. Configure access to the server SCADA file Web.config in GrafanaDataProvider project.
 ```xml
 <appSettings>
     <add key="serverHost" value="" />